eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

 To install Eclipse Kura with its dependencies on the Raspberry Pi, perform the following steps:

-1. Boot the Raspberry Pi with the latest Raspbian image (starting from release 5.1.0 Kura only supports Debian 11 or above).
+1. Boot the Raspberry Pi with the latest Raspbian image (starting from release 5.1.0 Kura is tested with Raspbian 11).

 2. Make sure your device is connected to internet.
 By default, `eth0` lan network interface is configured in DHCP mode.